ProjectsVanBox/healthy-breast/README.md

 ## Reproducing from the VCF files (with Mendeley data)

-!Copy all the VCFs directories from the Mendeley dataset (Kulaeva, Elizaveta (2025), “Puberty as a Superspreader of Mutations Elevating Tumor Long-term Risk in Breast Tissue”, Mendeley Data, V1, doi: 10.17632/9ynwrjw3rk.1) to /home_dir/3_Output.
+*!NB* - copy all the VCFs directories from the Mendeley dataset (Kulaeva, Elizaveta (2025), “Puberty as a Superspreader of Mutations Elevating Tumor Long-term Risk in Breast Tissue”, Mendeley Data, V1, doi: 10.17632/9ynwrjw3rk.1) to /home_dir/3_Output.

 ### For the WGS + PTA data (Breast_1):

 1. Run downstream_PTA_analysis.sh (pass "230718_vRheenen" as the NF-IAP VCF name ID to the script in addition to home_dir (treat is as $2))

-!NB - replace the dummy panel of normals (PON) HMF location file to the actual full path of this file (to obtain PON HMF file, see https://pmc.ncbi.nlm.nih.gov/articles/PMC6872491/, Preservation of known variant in Supplementary information)
+*!NB* - replace the dummy panel of normals (PON) HMF location file to the actual full path of this file (to obtain PON HMF file, see https://pmc.ncbi.nlm.nih.gov/articles/PMC6872491/, Preservation of known variant in Supplementary information)

 2. Run PTATO from the corresponding repository using VCF file from /home_dir/3_Output/filtered_PTA/PTATO_PON When running PTATO, specify the output directory as /home_dir/3_Output/filtered_PTA/PTATO_PON and bulk_names parameter as: